 1. Do I personally and sincerely believe that Jesus is God’s Son, God Himself, Who became flesh [God Himself became a man] to atone for the sin of all humanity [in the flesh or as a man,] and for my lost and cursed state (or position) of sin without God?
 (Romans Chapters 2 & 3.)

-2. Did I personally and sincerely invite, and accept Jesus into my human spirit, (heart,) mind, (soul,) and into every aspect of my life, thus experiencing the spiritual rebirth according to Jesus’ Scriptural commandments?
+2. Did I personally and sincerely invite and accept Jesus into my human spirit, (heart,) mind, (soul,) body, and into every aspect of my life, thus experiencing the spiritual rebirth according to Jesus’ Scriptural commandments?
 (Jn.
 1:12-13; 3:3-5.)

 3. Did I confess my personal sin to God, and asked and received His forgiveness, based exclusively on Jesus’ complete atonement in my place?
 And am I willing to confess my serious, harmful sins to others, and forgive those who have sinned against me?
 (Jam.
 5:13-18.)

 If I can say “I did,” the Scriptural water baptism of believing disciples is definitely for me.

 Yet, in deliberate defiance of God’s Holy Word, someone actually had the nerve to tell me that “baptism is not an issue” for her.
 Supposedly, she was “baptized as a baby” and cannot “baptize herself again!”
 This poor soul and all others who were brainwashed by false church systems to believe they were “baptized as babies,” fail to realize that according to the truth of Scripture, they were never baptized at all!

 WHAT IS THE TRULY SCRIPTURAL METHOD AND MEANING OF WATER BAPTISM JESUS’ WAY?
 OF WATER BAPTISM?